Skip to Content

 • provider config page loads

-• control plane enrollment succeeds
+• controller enrollment succeeds

 • no repeated authorization or polling errors appear